Azure/Azure-Sentinel/Solutions/Tanium/Playbooks/Tanium-GeneralHostInfo/README.md

-# Tanium-QuarantineHosts
+# Tanium-GeneralHostInfo

 ## Overview

-This playbook will use Tanium to quarantine any hosts associated with a Microsoft Sentinel incident.
+This playbook will use Tanium to retrieve a set of general endpoint information from hosts associated with a Microsoft Sentinel incident.

-The results of the playbook will be added as comments to the incident: targeting results, action deployment status, and finally action results.
-The action results comment will wait for the action to expire and then check its results.
-By default the quarantine actions expire after thirty minutes.
+The results of the playbook will be added as a comment to the incident.

 ## Prerequisites

-Your Tanium Server will need the "IR Quarantine" content installed.

 Sentinel incidents with associated hosts.